-- Develop a comprehensive report (The Value of Athletics) that will consider a wide range of factors including enrollment impacts, community engagement, student lives, academic success, diversity and inclusion, value of team, revenue produced and more.
-To be completed by March 2017. - Consider new athletic programs that can bring value to the university and athletic department as well as aid in recruiting new student populations. - Improve athletic facilities through private giving. - Expand alumni engagement in athletics, in particular expand the number and amount of giving by former student-athletes. - Develop a plan to address athletic event attendance with targeted goals for each individual sport. - Continue the process of comprehensive evaluations of our coaching and athletic staffs.
-This includes not only win-lose records but also the academic performance of the student athletes.
+- Develop a report (The Value of Athletics) to consider a wide range of factors including enrollment impacts, community engagement, student lives, academic success, diversity and inclusion, value of team, revenue produced and more. - Like academics, develop a method to make athletic program review a regular part of the university's routine operational review process to help with consideration of new programs that can bring value to the university and athletic department, as well as aid in recruiting new student populations; and consideration of redesigning or eliminating of programs that do not meet university expectations. - Improve athletic facilities through private giving and other means. - Expand alumni engagement in athletics, in particular continue to expand the number and amount of giving by former student-athletes. - Develop a plan to address athletic event attendance with targeted goals for each individual sport.

+• Continue the process of comprehensive evaluations of our coaching and athletic staffs.
+This includes not only win-loss records but also academic performance of the student athletes.

+- Academic Excellence

-- Student Success - Investment and Innovation
+- Student Success

+- Domestic and Global Outreach and Engagement Investment and Innovation

-- Enhancing prestige and distinction - Growing enrollment
+- Enhancing prestige and distinction

+- Expanding partnerships

+- Managing enrollment

-- Report to the campus community and Board of Trustees on the costs and benefits of supporting and expanding athletic programs Fall 2016.
+- Report to the campus community and Board of Trustees on the costs and benefits of supporting and expanding athletic programs.

-- NCAA Compliance
+- NCAA Compliance.

-- Title IX Compliance
+- Title IX Compliance.

 - Team grade point averages.

 - Team graduation rates.

-- Team enrollment.
+- Total number of student-athletes.

-- Attendance at team events.
+- Attendance at events.

 - Student-athlete alumni engagement and giving along with other forms of external support.

 - Team performance records.

 - Overall athletic rankings.